ShannonS-DS/plenario/docs/source/introduction.rst

 Team
 ^^^^

-The Plenario team brings together students and scientists from the Computation Institute and from the University of Chicago’s Harris School for Public Policy, with funding from the John D. and Catherine T. MacArthur Foundation.
+The Plenario team brings together students and scientists from the Computation Institute and from the University of Chicago\’s Harris School for Public Policy, with funding from the John D. and Catherine T. MacArthur Foundation.
 It is being implemented by the Urban Center for Computation and Data and `DataMade <datamade.us>`_.

 Get Involved
 ^^^^^^^^^^^^